jruiz125/Hyperband-Hyperparameter-Tuning/README.md

 # ClampFixedRodSolver.jl

-A comprehensive Julia package for solving the inverse kinematics of clamped-pinned rods using elliptical integrals and neural networks.
+A comprehensive Julia package for solving the inverse kinematics of clamped-pinned rods using numerical methods.

 ## Overview